IntelLabs/kAFL/doc/TUTORIAL.Windows_fuzzing.md

 ### Preparing fuzzing snapshot

 1. `qemu-img create -f qcow2 -b ./windows.qcow2 overlay_0.qcow2` - create overlay hard drive image which is based on `windows.qcow2` hard drive.
-Note that `windows.qcow2` can not be moved anywhere from this point or you will need to manually correct `snapshot.qcow2` file using `qemu-img`.
+Note that `windows.qcow2` can not be moved anywhere from this point, else you will need to manually correct `snapshot.qcow2` file using `qemu-img`.
 2. Prepare loader binary.
 Generally you only need to do `./install.sh targets` in kAFL directory and use `targets/windows_x86_64/bin/loader/loader.exe`.
 Note that it may not build Windows targets by default, you need to install Mingw libraries first, as `install.sh` will suggest.
 3. Copy loader binary to the VM.
 You can mount snapshot disk for that purpose: `mkdir mnt && sudo modprobe nbd && sudo qemu-nbd --connect=/dev/nbd0 ./overlay_0.qcow2 && sleep 1 && sudo mount /dev/nbd0p2 ./mnt && cp ./loader.exe ./mnt && umount ./mnt && sudo qemu-nbd --disconnect /dev/nbd0 && rmdir ./mnt`
 4. Launch snapshot VM without network (`./kAFL/qemu-5.0.0/x86_64-softmmu/qemu-system-x86_64 -machine q35 -enable-kvm -m 1024 -hda ./overlay_0.qcow2 -net none`)